bmaupin/micro-beyond-earth/README.md

 This mod doesn't make changes to individual maps, only the global map sizes.
 Maps that override the global map sizes are unaffected by this mod.
 This includes:

-- Ice Age
+- 82 Eridani e (part of the Exoplanets Map Pack DLC)
+- Glacial (needs to be manually unlocked, used to require linking 2K account)
-- Inland Sea
+- Inland Sea (needs to be manually unlocked, used to require owning Sid Meier's Starships)
-- Skirmish
-- Tilted Axis
+- Mu Arae f (part of the Exoplanets Map Pack DLC)
+- Skirmish (only available in the base game, not in Rising Tide)

 #### Game crashes with `EXCEPTION_ACCESS_VIOLATION`